Cryochasm/cryochasm.github.io/src/content/work/t2eng.md

 * FreeRTOS development.
 * Set up company standards and templates with Altium365.
 * Set up company collaboration tools such as Slack, Confluence, JIRA, and Bitbucket.

-## Notes
-What I learned at this position.